 By now the children had returned home from school, hungry and out of sorts.
 Because Lois, Maureen, and Ruth’s husbands were coming home from work at this hour, the women returned home to be with their families.
 Terri returned home to an empty house and unfinished fifth of gin; except for her friendship with her neighbors her future seemed bleak.
 With Alphonso at work, Rosie fixed her children supper, and then, when her children were in bed, slipped out of her bungalow and made her way, flashlight in hand, to the Bridger house.
 Standing there a moment, she listened carefully for several moments, and then, hearing only quiet murmurs, retraced her steps, satisfied that Madya’s curse had worked.

 In the weeks and months ahead, a bond of camaraderie, they would share their experience in Madya’s house.
 Though, after the war, their families would move away to distant towns, they would remain lifelong friends.
 For the rest of his life, the elixir of the Gypsy Rose would protect Noel against his parents; this they didn’t doubt.
 What had concerned them after Maureen brought it up, was how Noel might use the curse.
 Madya had given him great power.
 Even now, after only a few days of seeing their reactions after each hostile look or word, Noel grew in this knowledge.
-As he grew older, he would experiment by breaking one of his mothers favorite ceramics or shattering one of his father’s pipes, delighting at the sight of them blinking or trying to speak.
+As he grew older, he would experiment by breaking one of his mother's favorite ceramics or shattering one of his father’s pipes, delighting at the sight of them blinking or trying to speak.
 No longer did they trifle with him physically, except to cater to his needs.
-Eventually, the hard mean words vanished completely, the harsh looks vanished completely, and the mean words were replaced by honeyed tones.
+Eventually, the hard, mean words and harsh looks vanished completely and were replaced by honeyed tones, circumspect looks, and a gentle, caring touch.
 If a playmate mistreated him, he would never do it again.
 Bullies and teases shunned him, and he became the protector of the meek.
 If a teacher scolded him, his punishment came swiftly as it did for anyone else bringing on his ire.
 All it took was a mean word or look, and God help anyone who touched him in anger.
 They would instantly suffer the Gypsy’s curse!